UoMResearchIT/r-tidyverse-digital-humanities/_episodes/06-plot-ggplot2.md

 This idea may be familiar to you if you have used image editing programs like Photoshop, Illustrator, or Inkscape.

-Let's start off with an example:
+Let's start off with an example, using our gapminder data:

 ~~~